aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 However, `function`s in Dafny are more restrictive than you are probably used to.
 They are syntactic sugar for expressions.
-They are more like mathematical functions, they are 1000% deterministic.
+They are more like mathematical functions; 1000% deterministic.
-The can't mutate, or use loops, or create objects on the heap.
+The can't mutate, use loops, or create objects on the heap.
 These restrictions are important because `function` are the building blocks for proof.

-For our purposes today they provide a good introduction.
-We won't run into these restrictions for what we want to do today.
+They provide a good introduction to Dafny and we won't run into these restrictions today.
-I hope that the arguments are equally clear :)

 `: (result: AwsKmsResource)`?
 The first `:` tells Dafny "This is the return value".
 By putting it in `()` we can give our return value a name. e.g. `result` and a type for this return value.
 This lets us reference it in a postcondition or `ensures` clause.
-These are things that MUST be true about the result of the function.
+Postcondition are things that MUST be true about the result of the function.
 We could have `: AwsKmsResource`.
 But for reasons beyond the scope of this workshop the other is often preferred.

 ## Step 9

-Here is a naive first attempt.
+Here is a naive first implementation.
 I'll note that it is `':'` not `":"`.
 The first is a character, the second is a string.